PyJay/udemy-cpp/notes/section_9/notes.md

 * Best practice - provide break statment for each case.
 * Best practice - `default` is optional, but should be handled.

+### Conditional Operator
+?:

+`(cond_expr) ? expr1: expr2`

+* cond_expr evaluates to a boolean expression
+  * If cond_expr is true then the value of expr1 is returned
+  * If cond_expr is false then the value of expr2 is returned
+* Similar to if-else construct
+* Ternary operator
+* Very useful when used inline
+* Very easy to abuse!
+Best practice: don't nest conditions inside the operator.

+### Looping
+iteration

+* The third basic building block of programming
+  * sequence, selection, *iteration*
+* Iteration or repetition
+* Allows the execution of a statement or block of statements repeatedly
+* Loops are made up of a loop condition and the body which contains the statements to repeat.

+Some typical use cases

+Execute a loop:
+* A specific number of times
+* For each element in a collection
+* While a specific condition remains true
+* until we reach the end of some input stream
+* forever
+* etc

+### C++ Looping Constructs
+* `for` loop
+  * Iterate a specific number of times

+* `Range-based for` loop
+  * one iteration for each element in a range or collection

+* `while` loop
+  * iterate while a condition remains true
+  * stop when the condition becomes false
+  * _check the condition at the beginning of every iteration_

+* `do-while` loop
+  * iterate while a condition remains true
+  * stop when the cnodition becomes false
+  * _check the condition at the end of every iteration_